 Faced with new promoters, IFs could be faced with a "beat them or join them" dilemma.

-The inference appeared to be that collaboration is the best course of action for IFs with these rivals, who appear to be representing the "continued drift" of sport into the American model, one which could become predominant.
+The inference was that collaboration is the best course of action for IFs with these rivals, who appear to be representing the "continued drift" of sport into the American model, one which could become predominant.

 The notion of a "drift" is a fascinating one.
 Take for instance European club football.